-Whilst these are some of the largest and most common exposure, there are numerous additional risks which could occur.
+While these are some of the largest and most common exposure, there are numerous additional risks which could occur.
 Best practice is to implement a specific risk management programme tailored to each project encompassing appropriate risk assessments.

 How To Mitigate Risk

-Whilst the risks associated with basement construction have the potential to be severe, both in terms of accident and financially, there some simple methods which you can use to mitigate risk.
+While the risks associated with basement construction have the potential to be severe, both in terms of accident and financially, there some simple methods which you can use to mitigate risk.
 Consider adding these three risk management strategies to your current Health and Safety and Construction programmes:

-Provide your direct employees and any labour only sub-contractors with appropriate training on how to work in enclosed spaces and on small construction sites.
+Provide your direct employees and any labour-only sub-contractors with appropriate training on how to work in enclosed spaces and on small construction sites.
 This should include how to work with temporary works structures and existing underground services.

 #2 Specialist Roles & Sub-Contractors

-If you are employing the services of bona-fide sub-contractors, ensure that they are aware suitably training and qualified for the role.
+If you are employing the services of bona-fide sub-contractors, ensure that they are aware of suitably training and qualified for the role.

 Hire an experienced temporary works engineer to identify potential structural risks and to develop support structures to neutralise the danger.